From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: A variant of the topology of sustainable management based on viability theory

-belong to the manageable region as well as to the downstream.
-It is possible to stay in the desirable region by managing but the shelters are not reachable.
+The downstream is subdivided into backwaters, remaining sunny and dark downstream.
+The \emph{backwaters} are those regions where it is possible to remain in the desirable region using management but the shelters are not reachable.
+The first condition means that they are a part of the manageable region and the second condition excludes that it is in the upstream, thus

+The backwaters can also be defined as the intersection of the manageable region and the downstream, $\topW = \topM \cap \topD$.
 The calm waters in the left lower corner of \Cref{fig:duckpic} is a backwater because the ducklings can swim against the stream and stay inside the backwater but due to the waterfalls, they cannot reach the nest.